 - 28. The submitted draft resolution has undergone a thorough internal and external review process, chaired by IFAD's Vice-President. - 29.
-Upon approval by the Executive Board, the draft resolution will be submitted to IFAD's Governing Council for adoption at its 38th session.4 The International Day of Family Remittances will be celebrated for the first time on 16 June 2015 in Milan, at the opening ceremony of IFAD's Global Forum on Remittances and Development (GFRD). - 30.
-Once approved by the Governing Council, a subsequent stage of endorsement might be sought by IFAD in order for the resolution to be endorsed by the General Assembly.
+Following the Executive Board's recommendation at its 113th session, the draft resolution is now submitted to IFAD's Governing Council for approval and adoption.
+The International Day of Family Remittances will be celebrated for the first time on 16 June 2015 in Milan, at the opening ceremony of IFAD's Global Forum on Remittances and Development (GFRD). - 30.
+Upon approval and adoption by the Governing Council, a subsequent stage of endorsement might be sought by IFAD in order for the resolution to be endorsed by the General Assembly.